-In fact, the Bodyweight Mastery Program is an outstanding muscle-building and fat loss program that uses calisthenics only.
-If you want to see our in-depth review that uncovers everything in the program then check this out first.
+In fact, the Cali Move Body Transformation Basics Program is an outstanding muscle-building and fat loss program that uses calisthenics only.
+On the flipside, if you’re more into weight training, check out our review to learn more.

 If your goal is better mobility and a nicely built, strong, and fit body, then calisthenics are the better option.
 However, if you want to get bigger and stronger, then you should probably choose weightlifting.